Holidaymoroccotours4x4@gmail.com

 Try to wake up early, if you like to see the morning sunrise, or you want to experience the magnificent scenery of the sun shadows at the Sahara desert dunes.
 After having breakfast, we will ride our camels to the hotel to have a shower, and get prepared to drive toward Todra Gorges, for another day of beauty and calm.
 We will pass by Erfoud, Tinejdad, Tinghir to have a break for lunch, then we will continue to observe the stunning views crossing the road, take photos and just have fun.
 Arriving at the marvelous canyons of Todra Gorges, to have dinner, and spend a night there.

-3rd day: Todra Gorges_ Zagora
+3rd day: Todra Gorges – Zagoura

 Along the road, you will observe beautiful views of the Daraa river, the mountains, gardens, and Kasbahs.
 At the Bivouac of Erg Chebbi Dunes, you will have an amusing camel ride, then dinner in the nomad yurts.

-4th day: Zagora – Ouarzazate
+4th day: Zagoura – Ouarzazate

 5th day: Ouarzazate_ Taroudant